element-hq/element-meta/web-code-style.md

 ## Tests

-1. Are written in TypeScript.
+1. Tests must be written in TypeScript.
 2. Jest mocks are declared below imports, but above everything else.
 3. Use the following convention template: